AzureIoTGBB/mxchip-to-iot-edge/modules/module2.md

 az iot hub device-identity create --device-id [device id] --hub-name [hub name]
 ```

 where [device id] is a name you make up for your iot device.
 It does not need to be globally unique, just unique within your hub.
 No underscores, no spaces!
+We will call this our "MXChip Device ID"

 Run the command again (with one difference) to create the Edge device.
 Note the addition of the --edge-enabled flag to let IoT Hub know we want to create an Edge device this time